hanscappelle/windfoil-wind-finder-android-app/README.md

 ### 1.1

-- on detail in landscape show 2 columns oof data at once
+- on detail in landscape show 2 columns of data at once
+- for landscape allow comparing weather models

 ### 1.0